MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-are-calling-plans-in-office-365/assign-change-or-remove-a-phone-number-for-a-user.md

 ![Work Phone Number is Greyed Out.](../images/5212fa64-b55c-4398-9709-a334f3ffa749.png)

 > [!IMPORTANT]
-> If a user wants to [Change my phone number for Skype for Business](http://technet.microsoft.com/library/20e03cc1-c023-4e5d-bafd-064ddb59ed5e%28Office.14%29.aspx) ** and the phone number in the Skype for Business app can't be changed or is grayed out**, that means an admin has set it for them and it can't be changed by them.
+> If a user wants to [Change my phone number for Skype for Business](https://support.office.com/article/20e03cc1-c023-4e5d-bafd-064ddb59ed5e) ** and the phone number in the Skype for Business app can't be changed or is grayed out**, that means an admin has set it for them and it can't be changed by them.

 ## Assigning a number

-When you are setting up users so they can make and receive phone calls, you must first use the Skype for Business admin centerand assign a phone number, but you can change or remove the phone number if you need to.
+When you are setting up users so they can make and receive phone calls, you must first use the Skype for Business admin center and assign a phone number, but you can change or remove the phone number if you need to.

 To learn how to get Calling Plans in Office 365 and how much they cost, see [Skype for Business and Microsoft Teams add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).